 The fans complain to and about the creator, hassle them to an unbearable level, constantly asking questions that the creator has already stated they will not be answering, and constantly doing unspeakable things.
 Because a small handful are ruining it for everyone else, the creator stops whatever fun interaction with the fans they were having.
 This tends to give people the impression that said creator is a Nice Character, Mean Actor (or just a nice work, mean creator in general), even though it wasn't the fault of the creator at all.

 Even worse, the fans in question tend to somehow feel they have aright to run completely roughshod over the creator, and that any complaints from him are not only unjustified but deserve to be punished by further bad acts.
-Unauthorized fanart, intentional uploading or downloading of pirated versions of their work, flooding of AMAs with ridiculous, rude, or obscene questions, posting one-sided rants about how much of an asshole the creator is and urging other people to do their part to screw them over as well, outright hacking or DDoSing of their official page, you name it - if they feel that the creator done them wrong, they will feel totally justified in being colossal assholes.
+Intentional uploading or downloading of pirated versions of their work, flooding of AMAs with ridiculous, rude, or obscene questions, posting one-sided rants about how much of an asshole the creator is and urging other people to do their part to screw them over as well, outright hacking or DDoSing of their official page, you name it - if they feel that the creator did them wrong, they will feel totally justified in being colossal assholes.
 Dealing with a preponderance of this bullshit presents a catch-22 as well; if the creator soldiers on and continues to focus on the fans who aren't dickheads, they'll be accused of not listening to the "real fans" and/or outright trying to spite them, but if they say, "fuck it, I've had enough, you've ruined it for yourselves and everyone else" and pull out, then they'll be treated as cowards attempting to abdicate responsibility to their fans, and their explanation for departing will be treated as sour grapes as best and an attempt to blame others for their own shortcomings and evidence that they never cared about their fans at worst.